parasoft/parasoft-demo-app/README.md

 | URL      | `jdbc:hsqldb:hsql://localhost:9001/{database name}` |
 | Username | `SA`                                                |
 | Password | `''`                                                |

->Hint1: Configuration settings specified in **Local** section can be exported as a properties file by clicking the **Export Configuration Settings** button.
-This file can be used as **Input file** for **File** option.

->Hint2: If **Close connection** is enabled, connection will be closed right after the query is finished for current DB Tool.
-> Best practice for running multiple DB tools with same configuration is to disable this option.
-In that way the connection will be shared to improve efficiency.

 4. Write SQL statement in **SQL Query** tab, and run the test, the query results will be showed in **Traffic Object**.